appdotnet/ADNpy/README.rst

     :target: https://travis-ci.org/appdotnet/ADNpy

-ADNpy aims to be an easy to use python library for interacting with the `App.net API <https://developers.app.net>`_.
+ADNpy aims to be an easy-to-use Python library for interacting with the `App.net API <https://developers.app.net>`_.

 Installation
 ------------